Colton Underwood Comes Out as Gay: Bachelor Nation Shows Their Support

-Colton Underwood Comes Out as Gay: Bachelor Nation and More Stars Show Their Support
+Colton Underwood Comes Out as Gay: Bachelor Nation, Billy Eichner and More Stars Show Their Support

 Colton Underwood has the support of his peers after coming out as gay.